Information for Doctor of Philosophy and Masters by Research students on course duration and completion.

 Late submission applications

-Candidates who commenced after 1 January 2018 and are not able to submit their thesis after 4 years (PhD) or 2 years (MA), may be eligible to apply for a late submission period to finalise their thesis for submission.
+Candidates who commenced after 1 January 2018 and are not able to submit their thesis after 4 years (PhD) or 2 years (MA), may be eligible to apply for a late submission period (Courses, Subjects, Awards and Programs Policy - Section 4.45.1) to finalise their thesis for submission.
 This late submission period is referred to as Maximum Time to Submit or Maximum Submission Date, and the duration are as follows:

 - PhD students may be eligible for a late submission period of 2 years maximum